meekostuff/HyperFrameset/README.md

 ### Auxiliary content

-Children of `<body>` which have no `@id`, or which have `@id` that cannot be found in the decor document will be removed from the page before the decor is applied, e.g.
+Children of `<body>` which have no `@id`, or which have `@id` that cannot be found in the frameset document will be removed from the page before the frameset is applied, e.g.

 	<body>
 		<div>